-Option Description Table 3.
-Slot Disablement Option Description Slot 1 Enables or disables or only the boot driver is disabled for the PCIe slot 1.
+Table 3.
+Slot Disablement

+Option Description Slot 1 Enables or disables or only the boot driver is disabled for the PCle slot 1.
 This option is set to Enabled by default.
-Slot 2 Enables or disables or only the boot driver is disabled for the PCIe slot 2.
-This option is set to Enabled by default.
-Slot 3 Enables or disables or only the boot driver is disabled for the PCIe slot 3.
-This option is set to Enabled by default.
-Slot 4 Enables or disables or only the boot driver is disabled for the PCIe slot 4.
+Slot 2 Enables or disables or only the boot driver is disabled for the PCle slot 2.
 This option is set to Enabled by default.